shihab9784/recent-news/README.md

 ### 2. Trump Cancels Housing Bill Signing at the Last Minute
 Trump refused to sign the bipartisan housing affordability bill — the largest housing bill in decades — that Congress had just passed.
 He

+# 🗞️ Daily News Digest — Day 7 (June 26–27, 2026)

+---

+## 🌍 Geopolitics — BIGGEST STORY

+### 1. US Strikes Iran Again — Ceasefire Under Severe Strain
+Iran's IRGC launched four one-way attack drones at commercial ships transiting the Strait of Hormuz on Thursday, striking a Singapore-flagged container ship called the "Ever Lovely" off the coast of Oman.
+Iran claimed ships must coordinate with Iranian authorities before passing through — even on the UN-backed alternative southern route hugging Oman.

+The US responded Friday with major retaliatory airstrikes.
+Six US Air Force F-35s and F-16s struck four Iranian military targets — missile and drone storage facilities and coastal radar systems at Sirik and on Qeshm Island.
+The operation lasted about 90 minutes.

+Trump called Iran's drone attack "a foolish violation" of the ceasefire MOU signed last week.
+VP JD Vance posted: "Iran signed a ceasefire agreement.
+We have honored it...
+But violence will be met with violence."

+Iran fired back: "The Strait of Hormuz is governed by Iran.
+Respect the rules.
+This is not a violation of the ceasefire; it is ceasefire management."
+Iran is now vowing a "swift and decisive" response.

+IMO IMPACT: The International Maritime Organization, which had been evacuating 600+ stranded ships through the strait via an Oman-hugging route, immediately halted all evacuations.
+About 115 ships had gotten out, but around 500 remain stranded.
+Two tankers reversed course mid- transit after the attack.

+STATUS: The US-Iran 60-day peace window is now under its most serious test.
+Diplomacy continues but the situation is on a knife's edge.

+### 2. Israel and Lebanon Sign Historic Framework Peace Agreement
+In a major diplomatic development, Secretary of State Marco Rubio joined Israel and Lebanon's ambassadors at the State Department in Washington to sign a framework agreement — described as a "major milestone" and "first step toward peace" after months of war.

+Key terms: Israel will begin partial withdrawal from southern Lebanon;
+IDF forces will pull out of two pilot zones inside its 6-mile buffer zone; Lebanese army forces will replace them; Hezbollah is declared an enemy of Lebanon; both countries commit to acting without hostility.

+COMPLICATION: Hezbollah — which was excluded from the talks — rejected the deal immediately, calling it "absurd, humiliating, and insulting."
+A Hezbollah official warned the agreement could trigger civil war in Lebanon.
+The group's armed status remains the core unresolved issue.

+### 3. Ukraine Launches Massive Overnight Drone Strike on Russia
+Ukraine launched one of its largest-ever drone offensives overnight, simultaneously targeting more than a dozen Russian regions, Russian-held Crimea, and ships in the surrounding Black Sea.
+Russia retaliated with strikes on multiple Ukrainian regions.
+The grinding war continues with no ceasefire in sight.

+---

+## 🇺🇸 US News

+### 4. John Bolton Pleads Guilty to Retaining Classified Information
+Former Trump National Security Adviser John Bolton, 77, pleaded guilty in federal court in Greenbelt, Maryland to one count of illegally retaining national defense information.
+While serving in the Trump White House in 2018–2019, Bolton included top-secret material — including US military plans, covert operations and intelligence on foreign leaders — in personal diary entries.

+Bolton agreed to pay a $2.25 million